Skip to content

 How It Works

-1. Message Reception: Receives incoming WhatsApp messages via webhook
+1. Message Reception: Receives WhatsApp messages via webhook and extracts configuration constants

-4. User Validation: Checks if the user exists in the system
+3. User Validation: Checks if the user exists in the system - new users are processed immediately

-5. Activity Tracking: Updates the user's last inbound message timestamp
+4. Activity Tracking: Updates the user's last inbound message timestamp for existing users

 Workflow Diagram